bernardocjs/IoTest-REST-api/README.md

-# Reactjs-Expressjs-REST-api
+# Expressjs REST api
-Project to use basic react hooks and communitcate with expressjs restful api
+Project to use basic REST concepts in a Expressjs aplication with MongoDB